Path-Check/privacy-security-GAEN/principles/1_Privacy.md

 Exposure Notification Server should have SSL certificate pinnings for secured communication between the server and EN apps.

 ## Privacy Identifiers
-All direct and indirect privacy identifiers used in Exposure Notification (EN) apps should be identified and documented for Privacy Impact Analysis.
+No privacy identifiers, direct or indirect, should be used or saved in mobile apps, or EN Server.

+##

 ## Data Retention
 Delete history exposure keys after 14 days.
 After 14 days, the exposure keys can no longer be matched to a device.